 The newer "Samba" rooms feature all of the above amenities but with a brightly colored design scheme.
 They are nice, if a little too energetic for my tastes.

 For entertainment you have the always dependable Penn & Teller and their intelligent magic show; the impossibly hot guys at Chippendales strutting their stuff; and the VooDoo Zipline, a thrill ride that sends people on a motorized chair contraption thing between the two hotel towers.
 Yikes!

 I still find the location to be a tiny bit of a drag.
 Yes, it's just across the freeway but it's still quite a hike to The Strip, especially if it's hot outside.
-And yes, they offer free shuttle service to Harrah's but then you're on their timetable instead of your own and that can be annoying.
+They used to offer a fee shuttle service to Harrah's but they killed that in 2017.

 Then again, why you'd ever need to leave is another question all together.
 There are more than a dozen restaurants including one from celebrity chef Guy Fieri, several shows, shopping, nightclubs, bars and lounges, a spa and salon, wedding chapels, convention and meeting facilities, a race and sports book, and an affiliated golf course just in case you get bored.
 Check the related reviews below for some of the best of the bunch.

 It's worth noting that Rio is one of the only hotels on The Strip that allows pets.
 For an extra $20-25 per night, guests can bring up to two dogs, each weighing up to 50 pounds.
 Once in the room, Fido or Fluffy will be greeted with water and food bowls, a special doggie mat, treats, and even a special room service menu.
 In addition, you will receive packets that direct you to special dog walking areas and the disposable waste bags to take care of their business afterward.
 They even have a doggie concierge of sorts that can give you information about local pet services including grooming, walking, and vet care.